tqqqqt/SimpleCalculator/README.md

-## SimpleCalculator
+# SimpleCalculator

-# Qt Calculator
+This project is a final qualifying work at the institute.

-The goal of this project is to create your own calculator application for computers using the Qt framework.
-The main objective of the project is to implement a calculator that uses strings instead of numeric data types. \
+The goal of this project is to implement a multifunctional calculator for computers using the Qt framework in the C++ language.
+The main feature of this calculator is that the calculator uses a string representation of numbers in all calculations, rather than numeric data types.
+This feature allows you to implement a change in the accuracy of various mathematical operations up to a huge number of decimal places.
+In total, the calculator should have 4 modes: basic, unit conversion, programmer mode and graphics.

-The layout of the buttons was based on the interface of the calculator on Android.
-All numbers used in the calculator are stored only in string format, which allows you to calculate incredibly large numbers.
-Also, division is performed with an accuracy of up to 10 digits.
-The calculator uses the Polish notation algorithm, which allows you to accurately determine the order of operations. \
+To implement string mathematics, a custom library of functions was implemented, which turned out to be written quite optimally.
+To implement the calculation of expression values, the Polish notation algorithm was used, which made it possible to create greater optimization for the graph mode.

-The calculator also has a saved input history, which is dynamically updated as you use the calculator.
+The basis for the interface was taken from the calculator application on Android.
+Basically, the color and location of some buttons were taken.
+Everything else was done in-house.

-# Technical specifications:
+## Technical specifications:

 **QT version** - 5.12.4 \
-**QT Creator version** - 4.9.1? \
+**QT Creator version** - 4.9.1 \
 **System** - Windows 10 x86_64

-# Future plans:
+## Future plans:

 - [x] Make a basic interface
 - [x] Make addition and subtraction
 - [x] Make multiplication